The Diamond Necklace Affair

 The Trial

-The public arrest of the Cardinal of France had already caused a national sensation, and the acts of King and Queen that followed added new fuel to the fire of public interest and imagination.
-That this nobleman with whom she had not spoken a word in 15 years would dare to presume that she, Marie Antoinette, would meet him at a secret rendezvous, was a serious insult to her name and reputation.
-The proud Queen demanded public vindication of her good name.
-The matter could have been handled quietly at the court or by the Vatican.
-Louis’s advisors suggested caution, but the wavering King agreed to a public trial before the Parlement of Paris.
-France of 1785 was not used to such public events.
-While rumours of Marie’s errant behaviour were prevalent in the capital, they now became sensation for all of France.
-The charge against the Cardinal was lese-majeste, insult to the dignity of the Queen.
-For months, the nation was gripped by the mystery of the diamond necklace and the recounting of the Queen’s reputation that led Rohan to believe she had participated.
-The public was riveted by the accounts and characters, the swindler Lamotte, the prostitute who impersonated the Queen, the $100 million necklace at stake at a hard time when the country faced bankruptcy.
-Through it all, Lamotte held to her story that the Queen was behind it all and had the necklace.
+France in 1785 was unaccustomed to such public spectacles.
+While rumours of Marie’s errant behaviour had been prevalent in the capital, they now became a sensation across all of France.
+The charge against the Cardinal was lèse-majesté — an insult to the dignity of the Queen.
+For months, the nation was gripped by the mystery of the diamond necklace and by the endless recounting of the Queen’s reputation that had led Rohan to believe she had participated.
+The public was riveted by the cast of characters: the swindler Lamotte, the prostitute who had impersonated the Queen, and a $100 million necklace at stake at a time when the country faced bankruptcy.
+Throughout it all, Lamotte maintained that the Queen was behind everything and had the necklace.

 The Verdicts